 - 1. Properly secure the dolly to the tow vehicle, following the dolly manufacturer's instructions. - 2.
-Drive the front wheels onto the tow dolly.

-- 3. Firmly apply the parking brake.
+Drive the front wheels onto the tow dolly. - 3.
+Firmly apply the parking brake.
 Place the transmission in PARK. - 4.
 Properly secure the front wheels to the dolly, following the dolly manufacturer's instructions. - 5.
 Release the parking brake.

-DO NOT flat tow this vehicle.
-Damage to the drive-train will result.

-Towing this vehicle in violation of the above requirements can cause severe transmission damage.
+- DO NOT flat tow this vehicle.
+Damage to the drivetrain will result.
+If this vehicle requires towing, make sure the drive wheels are OFF the ground. - Towing this vehicle in violation of the above requirements can cause severe transmission damage.
 Damage from improper towing is not covered under the New Vehicle Limited Warranty.